 With regard to IS, they marked Christian properties with the 14th letter of the Arabic alphabet, the nūn.
 The nūn is the first letter of the Classical Arabic word Naṣārā, a term used in the Qur’an in reference to Christians.
 The word Naṣārā (sing.
 Naṣrānī) is likely derived from the Greek word Nazaraios (Ναζαραῖος), the Hebrew word Nāṣrī (נוֹצְרִי) and the adjective naṣrayā (ܢܨܪܝܐ) in the Syrian Aramaic language.
 All these words refer to Nazareth, described in the Bible as the childhood home of Jesus Christ.
 It should be noted that modern Arabic-speaking Christians call themselves Masīḥīyūn, considering the word Naṣārā pejorative.
 The term Masīḥīyūn can indeed be literally translated as Christians (al-Masīḥ meaning Christ/the Messiah), while Naṣārā would translate as Nazarenes, or Followers of Jesus the Nazarene.

-The Nūn subsequently grew into a sign of solidarity with the Mosul Christians, and in general other Christian minorities in the Middle-East.
-Wherever the oppression of Christians in the Middle-East is denounced, the Nūn is likely to appear as the symbol of condemnation and support.
+After the summer of 2014, the nūn subsequently grew into a sign of solidarity with the Mosul Christians, and in general other Christian minorities in the Middle-East.
+Wherever cases of oppression against Christians in the Middle-East is denounced, the nūn is likely to appear as the symbol of condemnation and support.